 At its core, social selling is half social media and half content marketing.

 Your sales team is looking for a partner in marketing to help with this transition toward being a digital and social business, and marketing is looking for more insight from sales on what works and what doesn’t, especially with the content a company produces.
-Learn how to launch a successful social selling program and learn why value and insights help companies win with social selling.
+Finds out how to launch a successful social selling program and why value and insights help companies win with social selling.

 Here is your A to Z guide to social selling: